marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 ## Components
 **Entrypoint**
 Central controller responsible for intercepting all http requests done to the proxy.
-It processes the request, forwards it to the ReverseProxy, then returns the result to the caller.

 **ReverseProxy**
-The heart of the flow, the proxy contains the list of the Services that are attached to it.
-It is responsible for caching mechanisms, circuit breaker features and load balancing.
+Contains the list of the Services that are attached to it.
 After initialized, the ReverseProxy starts polling its service's endpoints each 10 seconds for re-evaluating their health.
-It marks them as Suspended or Active, depending on the result.

 **CacheManager**
 Manages HTTP Cache Control logic (Not 100% compliant).